syncfusion-content/asp.netwebforms-docs/aspnet/ReportDesigner/Getting-Started.md

 ### WebAPI Routing

-1. Right-click the project and select Add and select Global.asax file from the listed templates.
+1. Right-click the project and select Add and select Global Application Class file from the listed templates.

    ![](Getting-Started_images/Getting-Started_img8.png)